Difficulty-Aware Agentic Orchestration for Query-Specific Multi-Agent Workflows: Abstract

 \section{Abstract}

 Large Language Model (LLM)-based agentic systems have shown strong capabilities across various tasks.
 However, existing multi-agent frameworks often rely on static or task-level workflows, which either over-process simple queries or underperform on complex ones, while also neglecting the efficiency-performance trade-offs across heterogeneous LLMs.
 To address these limitations, we propose \textbf{Difficulty-Aware Agentic Orchestration (DAAO)}, which can dynamically generate query-specific multi-agent workflows guided by predicted query difficulty.
 DAAO comprises three interdependent modules: a variational autoencoder (VAE) for difficulty estimation, a modular operator allocator, and a cost- and performance-aware LLM router.
 A self-adjusting policy updates difficulty estimates based on workflow success, enabling simpler workflows for easy queries and more complex strategies for harder ones.
-Experiments on six benchmarks demonstrate that DAAO surpasses prior multi-agent systems in both accuracy and inference efficiency, validating its effectiveness for adaptive, difficulty-aware reasoning.
+Experiments on six benchmarks demonstrate that DAAO surpasses prior multi-agent systems in both accuracy and inference efficiency, validating its effectiveness for adaptive, difficulty-aware reasoning.Our code is open-sourced at \textit{https://github.com/AutoAgents-ai/DAAO}

 \ccsdesc[500]{Computing methodologies~Cooperation and coordination} \ccsdesc[500]{Computing methodologies~Multi-agent systems}